Kollam Assembly constituency: Electoral history

-Travancore-Cochin Legislative Assembly Elections
+Travancore-Cochin Legislative Assembly

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 1,76,041 registered voters in the constituency for the 2021 Kerala Niyamasabha Election.
+There were 1,76,041 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,72,552 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,72,552 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,60,475 registered voters in the constituency for the 2011 election.